Ayurvedic Lifestyle, Exercise & Diet Guidelines for Winter

-Winter is around the corner and now is the time to remind ourselves that the changes in the weather can and will affect several factors of your life.
+Winter is here and it's time to remind ourselves that the changes in the weather can and will affect several factors of your life.
 The cloudy days in this seemingly dormant season can often times leave us feeling stagnant, weighed down or uninspired.
 According to Ayurvedic principles, winter is the season of kapha and specific guidelines should be followed to obtain a balance of the doshas and maintain one’s overall health.
-Kapha season means that there are specific tips one should consider during this time.
 Adopting the following kapha-pacifying regimen into your lifestyle will help maintain balance and harmony during this season.

 Recommended Breakfast recipe: Quinoa, Walnut & Date Cereal

 3 whole Dates, 1 tbsp Ghee (Clarified Butter), 1 tbsp Maple Syrup, ½ c Quinoa, ¼ tsp Salt, ¼ c Walnuts

 - Chop walnuts.
 In a medium saucepan, dry roast walnuts on medium heat until browned.
 Meanwhile, chop dates.

 - Add remaining ingredients and continue frying the quinoa in ghee for another 60 seconds.

 - Add 1 cup of water and bring to a boil.
 Lower heat and cover.
 Continue simmering for 20 minutes or until quinoa is soft.